 Abstract

-The Network Service Interface (NSI) is defined to be the set of protocols and parameters that are used between a software agent requesting a network service and the software agent providing that network service.
+The Network Services Framework describes a framework to support the request and management of Network Services; it allows an application or network provider to request Network Services from other network providers.
+This framework incorporates the interface, agent and associated services.
+The Network Service Interface (NSI) is defined to be the set of protocols and parameters that are used between a software agent requesting a Network Service and the software agent providing that Network Service.
+This document and its partner Network Service recommendations make up the complete NSI specification.